menu

 Orlando, FL Housing Market Trends

-With 316,081 people, 122,607 houses or apartments, and a median cost of homes of $373,032, Orlando real estate prices are well above average cost compared to national prices.
+With a population of 316,081, 122,607 total housing units (homes and apartments), and a median house value of $371,430, Orlando real estate prices are well above average cost compared to national prices.

 Large apartment complexes or high rise apartments are the single most common housing type in Orlando, accounting for 48.55% of the city's housing units.
 Other types of housing that are prevalent in Orlando include single-family detached homes ( 32.61%), row houses and other attached homes ( 9.49%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 9.01%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Orlando primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Orlando has a mixture of owner-occupied and renter-occupied housing.